 The Rise of Smart Homes: What You Should Know

-A smart home uses internet-connected devices (often called IoT, or Internet of Things) to automate and control functions like lighting, temperature, security, and entertainment — usually via smartphone or voice commands.
+A smart home uses internet-connected devices, often called IoT or Internet of Things, to automate and control functions like lighting, temperature, security, and entertainment.
+Instead of using physical switches, users manage these systems via smartphone apps or voice assistants such as Alexa, Google Assistant, or Siri.
+This technology focuses on convenience, customization, and efficiency.

 Key Benefits of Smart Homes